aselims/sanad/README.md

 ## 🤝 Contributing

-We welcome contributions to SANAD!
+We welcome contributions to Saned!
 Please feel free to submit issues and pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)